Home > On PM Motor > How to Deal with the No-load State of Permanent Magnet Synchronous Motor?

 Share to:

-The permanent magnet synchronous motor is mainly composed of a stator, a rotor and an end cover.
-The stator is made of laminated sheets to reduce the iron loss generated when the motor is running.
-It is equipped with a three-phase AC winding, called an armature.
-The rotor can be made in solid form, or it can be pressed from laminations, with permanent magnet material attached to it.
-According to the location of the permanent magnet material on the motor rotor, the permanent magnet synchronous motor can be divided into two structural forms: protruding type and built-in type.
+The permanent magnet synchronous motor comprises mainly a stator, rotor, and end cover.
+The stator is made up of laminated sheets to reduce iron loss produced during the running of the motor.
+It carries a three-phase AC winding known as an armature.
+The rotor can be either made in solid or pressed from laminations to which permanent magnet material may be attached.
+According to the location of permanent magnet material on the rotor of the motor, a permanent magnet synchronous motor could be divided into two kinds of structural forms: projected type and built-in type.

-The protruding rotor features a simple magnetic circuit structure and low manufacturing cost.
-However, a significant limitation is that the starting winding cannot be installed on its surface, making asynchronous starting unachievable.
-In contrast, the magnetic circuit structures of built-in rotors are more complex and can be categorized into three main types: radial, tangential, and hybrid.
-The primary distinction among these types lies in the relationship between the magnetization direction of the permanent magnet and the rotation direction of the rotor.
+The magnetic circuit structure is simple with low manufacturing cost in the protruding rotor.
+However, one limit is that the starting winding cannot be installed on the surface, and asynchronous starting cannot be realized.
+On the contrary, the magnetic circuit structures of the rotors built-in are more complicated and can be divided into three main types: radial, tangential, and hybrid.
+These types mainly differ in the relationship between the magnetization direction of a permanent magnet and the rotation direction of a rotor.

-Permanent magnet synchronous motors (PMSMs) are widely regarded as high-efficiency motors due to their superior power density, high efficiency, and reliability.
-Despite these advantages, PMSMs can encounter several issues when operating under no-load conditions.
-These issues include oscillation, noise, and power fluctuations.
-To address these challenges and optimize the performance of PMSMs, various strategies can be implemented.
+PMSMs are widely regarded as high-efficiency motors due to their superior power density, high efficiency, and reliability.
+Despite the many advantages of PMSMs, several issues can be faced during no-load operation: oscillation, noise, and power fluctuations.
+Different approaches can be employed to overcome these problems and optimize the performance of PMSMs.

-The radial type magnetic circuit structure features permanent magnets arranged radially, with their magnetization direction perpendicular to the rotor’s rotation.
-This configuration can provide a strong magnetic field, contributing to high torque output and efficiency.
+The radial-type magnetic circuit structure has permanent magnets arranged radially, and the direction of magnetization is perpendicular to the rotation of the rotor.
+It can provide a strong magnetic field, which contributes to high torque output and efficiency.

-Noise Reduction Measures: Installing acoustic enclosures and scheduling regular balancing services for the rotor can significantly reduce noise.
-These measures are essential in environments where noise levels must be controlled to prevent disruption or comply with regulations.
+Noise Reduction Measures: T he acoustic enclosure and balancing service of the rotor on a scheduled basis can greatly reduce noise.
+These measures are very important in an environment where noise levels need to be controlled to prevent disruption or in compliance with regulations.

 Enhancing System Stability for Real-World Applications